mirage/irmin.org/data/tutorial/02_command-line.md

 ## Starting a GraphQL Server

-`irmin` comes with a built-in [GraphQL] server, which can be used to easily query/modify a store remotely:
+Irmin comes with a built-in [GraphQL] server, which can be used to easily query/modify a store remotely:

 ```shell